mas-bandwidth/netcode/STANDARD.md

     * [1,1200] bytes for _connection payload packet_
     * 0 bytes for _connection disconnect packet_

-* _Only after all the checks above pass is it OK to process the packet!_
+* _If all the above checks pass, then it is OK to process the packet!_

 ## Replay Protection

 Replay protection stops an attacker from recording a valid packet and replaying it back at a later time in an attempt to break the protocol.

-The algorithm is as follows:
+To enable replay protection, netcode.io takes the following steps:

-* Packet sequence numbers are 64 bit values that start at zero and increase with each packet sent.
+* Encrypted packets are sent with 64 bit sequence numbers that start at zero and increase with each packet sent.

+* The sequence number is included in the packet header and can be read by the receiver of a packet prior to decryption.

+* The sequence number is used as the nonce for encryption, so any modification to the sequence number fails the encryption signature check.

+The replay protection algorithm is as follows:

-* Any packet older than the most recent sequence number received, minus the _replay buffer size_, is discarded on the receiver side.
+1. Any packet older than the most recent sequence number received, minus the _replay buffer size_, is discarded on the receiver side.

-* When a packet arrives that is newer than the most recent sequence number received, the most recent sequence number is updated on the receiver side and the packet is accepted.
+2. When a packet arrives that is newer than the most recent sequence number received, the most recent sequence number is updated on the receiver side and the packet is accepted.

-* If a packet is within the replay buffer size, it is accepted only if that sequence number has not already been received, otherwise it is ignored.
+3. If a packet is within the _replay buffer size_, it is accepted only if that sequence number has not already been received, otherwise it is ignored.

 Replay protection is applied to the following packet types: